Sequences of point blow-ups over perfect fields from a combinatorial point of view: Main results

-So if we had just considered the diagonal of the $d-$ary intersection form, then is clear that by naturally extending our combinatorial equivalence relation (see definition \ref{ComEqSM}) both diagonals would be equivalent.
-However, it is clear that the combinatorially marked sequences of point blow-ups $\pi$ and $\pi^{'}$ are not.
-This is due to the fact that although diagonals are equivalent, the associated $d-$ary intersection forms are not.
+Now, if we had just considered the multilinear map associated to diagonal of the $d-$ary intersection form, then by naturally extending our equivalence notion (see Definition \ref{ComEqSM}), it follows that these multilinear maps would be equivalent.
+However, it is clear that the weighted directed graphs associated to these sequences of point blow-ups, $\left(Z_{3}, \ldots, Z_{0}, \pi\right)$ and $\left(Z_{3}^{'}, \ldots, Z_{0}, \pi^{'}\right)$ are not equivalent: